 “It appears likely that without inclusion of the recommendation above, Regional Water Board staff will not be able to make the determination that the THP will avoid or minimize both short term and long-term adverse impacts to beneficial uses of water…”

-Unfortunately, this may not have much effect on the environmental impact of the plan, since Cal Fire is still offering an exemption to the ASP rules and allowing road use and heavy equipment in the floodplain (regardless of the exact boundaries of the floodplain), but it’s encouraging that Water Board staff are willing to take a stand.
+Unfortunately, this may not have much effect on the environmental impact of the plan, since Cal Fire is apparently allowing an exemption to the ASP rules and allowing road use and heavy equipment in the floodplain (regardless of the exact boundaries of the floodplain).

 “This letter report presents the results of an analysis completed by Kamman Hydrology & Engineering, Inc. (KHE) to determine the flood prone area within the Gualala Redwood Timber, LLC Little Timber Harvest Plan (THP) on the Little North Fork Gualala River upstream of the confluence with the North Fork Gualala River…”